nvsecurity/jfrog-integration/README.md

 NightVision offers DAST and API discovery capabilities that complement JFrog's artifact management and software distribution solutions.
 By integrating NightVision into the JFrog platform, JFrog can help developers not only manage and deliver trusted binaries, but also validate the security of the live web apps and APIs that those artifacts power.

-This document descibes how to use the NightVision CLI and the JFrog CLI to build and upload docker images, run DAST scan against local containers, and attach the evidence to docker images deployed to JFrog Artifactory.
+This document describes how to use the NightVision CLI and the JFrog CLI to build and upload docker images, run DAST scan against local containers, and attach the evidence to docker images deployed to JFrog Artifactory.

 Refer to [nightvision-evidence.yml](https://github.com/nvsecurity/jfrog-integration/blob/main/.github/workflows/nightvision-evidence.yml) for the complete script.